Fidor-FZCO/fidor_oauth_starter/README.md

 ## Pre Requisities

+You need to have Ruby installed with version 2.2.2.
 Choose a port that you will be running this application.
 After that, go to App Manager, create an app and mention the callback url as this App's root URL.

 ## Usage